Dingy Harry is now going to respond to Bush's speech in Iraq.

 She called him that.

-Well, that's that well uh that doesn't bother me.
+Well, that doesn't bother me.

 That's what I would expect them to say.

-Everybody knew Frist was gonna win this.
+Everybody knew Frist was going to win this.

 It's his state.

-You know, we didn't have delegates flying in from all Over the country.
+You know, we didn't have delegates flying in from all over the country.

-This was the Southern Republican leadership conference.
+This was the Southern Republican Leadership Conference.

 Okay, but your point is well taken here.

-If you add up uh Bush's 10.3 right in, McCain's 4.6 right in, you're right.
+If you add up Bush's 10.3 right-in, McCain's 4.6 write-in, you're right.

 Romney got 14.4.